Stockyard

 What will this investment mean for the Borough of Melton area and how will this benefit the local economy?

-Alongside the regional and national events that will occur, Stockyard will cater to more local events that also give back to the community and enhance the sense of place.
+Alongside the regional and national events that will occur, Stockyard will cater to more local events that will also give back to the community and enhance the sense of place.

 Stockyard will serve as a central hub for fostering innovation in the food and drink industry.
 It will act as a driving force for investment in the town, showcasing the Borough of Melton as a hub of innovation and a catalyst for local trade and enterprise.